United States v. Kane: Exceeds authorized access

-Subsequently, the Court defined the term exceeds authorized access using 18 U.S.C. § 1030(e)(6) which defines the term as:“[accessing] a computer with authorization and to use such access to obtain or alter information in the computer that the accessor is not entitled so to obtain or alter”.With the Defendants actions allowing them to obtain previously played hands, the Government argued that they had subsequently “obtain[ed] or altered information” that they were not authorized to access, thereby exceeding their authorized access.
+Subsequently, the Court interpreted "exceeds authorized access" using 18 U.S.C. § 1030(e)(6) which defines it as:“[accessing] a computer with authorization and to use such access to obtain or alter information in the computer that the accessor is not entitled so to obtain or alter”.With the Defendants actions allowing them to obtain previously played hands, the Government argued that they had subsequently “obtain[ed] or altered information” that they were not authorized to access, thereby exceeding their authorized access.

 However, with the Government having conceded that the Defendants were authorized to play video poker, the Court disagreed with the Government’s claim, as it effectively sought to criminalize the way the Defendants played the game.

 Citing the Ninth Circuit’s opinion in United States v.
 Nosal, 676 F.3d 854 (9th Cir.
 2012), the Court ruled that the “CFAA does not regulate the way individuals use the information which they are otherwise authorized to access” as such an application of CFAA would “transform whole categories of otherwise innocuous behavior into federal crimes simply because a computer was involved”.
 Resultantly, the Court held that the Defendants did not exceed their authorized access.